 \subsection{Related work}

-\textbf{Quantization of neural networks.} With the deployment of neural networks on edge devices \cite{yuan2024vit, lin2024awq}, where inference should be time and memory efficient, several quantization procedures have been studied and employed.
-Quantization usually answers this task by reducing the (bit-)precision of the parameters of the neural networks, demonstrating effectiveness in Large Language Models \cite{gong2024survey, zhu2024survey} even when the quantization is as strong as 1-bit precision quantization \cite{wang2023bitnet, ma2024fbi}, 1.58-bits precision quantization \cite{ma2024era1bitllmslarge}, arbitrary bits precision \cite{zeng2024abq}.
-The most adopted framework of quantization is Post-Training Quantization (PTQ) \cite{jacob2018quantization, nagel2019data, gholami2022survey} which provides simple training-free implementation.
-PTQ is usually adopted over Quantization-Aware Training (QAT) \cite{bengio2013estimating, banner2018scalable, nagel2021white, nagel2022overcoming, pang2024push} due to their limitations to scale up to larger models \cite{gholami2022survey, lin2024awq}.
-Additionally, some lines of work study "hardware-aware" quantization procedures \cite{wang2024ladder, balaskas2024hardware} where optimization is made directly on the hardware.
+\paragraph{Quantization of neural networks.} Several quantization procedures have been studied and employed with the deployment of neural networks on edge devices \citep{yuan2024vit, lin2024awq}, where inference should be time and memory-efficient.
+Quantization usually answers this task by reducing the (bit-)precision of the parameters of the neural networks, demonstrating effectiveness in Large Language Models \citep{gong2024survey, zhu2024survey} even when the quantization is as strong as 1-bit precision quantization \citep{wang2023bitnet, ma2024fbi}, 1.58-bits precision quantization \citep{ma2024era1bitllmslarge}, arbitrary bits precision \citep{zeng2024abq}.
+The most adopted framework of quantization is Post-Training Quantization (PTQ)~\citep{jacob2018quantization, nagel2019data, gholami2022survey}, which provides a simple training-free implementation.
+PTQ is usually adopted over Quantization-Aware Training (QAT)~\citep{banner2018scalable, pang2024push, nagel2021white, nagel2022overcoming, bengio2013estimating} due to their limitations to scale up to larger models~\citep{gholami2022survey, lin2024awq}.
+Additionally, some lines of work study "hardware-aware" quantization procedures \citep{wang2024ladder, balaskas2024hardware} where optimization is made directly on the hardware.
 During our experiments, we will focus on PTQ.